 Shankly and Paisley Suites, Blocks CE4 and CE6

 This is the same as the above, but with more central seats.
 A couple of shots from block CE4:

 And a video from CE4:

 These are lower-tier seats along the goal line in the Dalglish Stand.
 Access is to the Reds Bar, which is quite similar to the Paisley and Shankly.
 This is a bar inside Anfield to which you get exclusive access, with free non-alcoholic beverage, along with seats in the Lower Dalglish Stand along the goal line.

 These are the lowest seats I can offer, but being down in the corner, they might not appeal to everybody.
-I have not used either of them, but I grabbed this shot from KG off aviewfrommyseat.com:
+I have not used either of them, but I grabbed this shot off aviewfrommyseat.com: